Manuel0104/pdf_chat_cohere_openai_embeddings/readme.md

    pip install -r requirements.txt
    ```

-3. Obtain an API key from OpenAI and add it to the `.env` file in the project directory.
+3. Obtain an API key from OpenAI, and Cohere and add it to the `.env` file in the project directory.

 ## Usage
 -----